MatthiasValvekens/pandoc-iso/README.md

 ## Docker

 For ease of use, I've published the full conversion tool [as a Docker image](https://hub.docker.com/r/mfjval/pandoc-iso) labelled `mfjval/pandoc-iso` (amd64 only for the time being).
+It is also available as `ghcr.io/matthiasvalvekens/pandoc-iso` on the GitHub container registry.
 The `docker-compose.yml` file in this repository contains a sample invocation.
 Try it:

 ```bash